SCROLL DOWN IF YOU WANT TO SKIP RIGHT TO THE FULL LIST OF LOW-CARB IDEAS…

 - Eva told me about these Zero carb crackers for when you need something to eat with dips or for something to spread cream cheese on: Scandinavian Bran Crisp Bread.
 They didn’t look real appetizing, but I ended up liking them, they just taste like a Triscuit.
 (They are in a small plastic wrapped package in the ethnic section at our grocery store.)

-- Another thing my sister uses for dipping (because there are a lot of good low-carb dips, but the DIPPERS will get ya) is low-carb wraps or tortillas, and she’ll fry them in butter to get them crisp.
+- For dipping (because there are a lot of good low-carb dips, but the DIPPERS will get ya) my sister uses low-carb wraps or tortillas, and she’ll fry them in butter to get them crisp.
 The only problem is that their ingredient labels aren’t great, but once in a while is probably OK.

 - 5 minute meal – egg drop soup!